ChristopherBarrington/domainClassifyR/README.md

 # domainClassifyR

+The aim of this analysis was to identify distinct distributions of interacting contacts within genomic regions.
+A pair of thresholds is applied to the Z-scores: a minimum threshold to identify sectors that are enriched and a maximum threshold to identify sectors that are not enriched.

 ## Installation

 Please have 'misha' R package installed prior to running run_domainClassifyR.R, with a GENOME_DB configured (minimum example provided in example_data).